sabkat-ahmed-rafi/cryptonism/docs/functions/generateEncryptedKey.md

 ## Best Practices

 ### ✅ Do
-- Store all returned values in your database
+- Store all returned values in your database recovery phrase
 - Show recovery phrase to user immediately
 - Require user to confirm they've saved the recovery phrase
-- Use HTTPS for all operations
 - Validate password strength before calling

 ### ❌ Don't